 Axel nodded.
 “As long as we get paid.”

 Notes: This was a fun little chapter to write.
-Since this was the first session after Roland’s player officially dropped out of the campaign, I added a scene at the beginning of the chapter to explain his departure and to give the crew for visiting the planet other than just cause.
+Since this was the first session after Roland’s player officially dropped out of the campaign, I added a scene at the beginning of the chapter to explain his departure and to give the crew a reason for visiting the planet other than just cause.
 It was something we never really handled in game for some reason.
 So yeah, this is the first bit of session 22.
 They went to a random planet and went looking for jobs and fought a slightly oversized Tyranitar.
 It wasn’t nearly as big as that Garchomp a few chapters back, though, even though I made a comparison in the writing.
 The fight was fun, but I missed a lot so the Tyranitar didn’t do nearly as much devastation as I expected.
 It didn’t even get to benefit from Guts stages because it was immobilized by paralysis on the one turn it had after getting poisoned before it got captured.
 There were some fun moments here too, such as Axel yelling into the cave like an idiot.
 We all got a good laugh at that.
 I did add a bunch of party banter too just to make the chapter more fun.
 They did more on the planet this session, but it made more sense to put that in the next chapter, so look forward to more Araimia adventures next time!

 Post-Chapter Challenge: We said goodbye to Roland this chapter, but I wanted to make more use of him as a character with some details that I came up with months after he left which never really came up in game for reasons I don’t want to mention just yet.
 Anyway, what do you think Roland is going to be researching on Araimia?